-• The right to have one (1) Support Person of their choice present throughout the

-SRR process.

-- A Support Person can be any person chosen by the Student, including but not limited to a parent or legal guardian, family member, or an attorney. - Individuals who are Involved Parties or Witnesses in the Case or a member of the Case Resolution Body must not serve as a Support Person. - The University may not reschedule proceedings to accommodate the schedule of a Support Person. - A Support Person must not speak on behalf of the Involved Party nor actively participate in the proceeding.
+- The right to have one (1) Support Person of their choice present throughout the SRR process. - A Support Person can be any person chosen by the Student, including but not limited to a parent or legal guardian, family member, or an attorney.
+A Student must complete a FERPA form and a Support Person Form prior to the Support Person engagement in the SRR process. - Individuals who are Involved Parties or may be Witnesses in the Case or a member of the Case Resolution Body are not permitted to serve as a Support Person. - The University may not reschedule proceedings to accommodate the schedule of a Support Person. - A Support Person must not speak or otherwise communicate on behalf of the Involved Party nor actively participate in any meeting or proceeding under the SRR process.
 A Support Person must not attend a Case Resolution Meeting or other related meetings without the Involved Party they are supporting being present. - O SRR will not consider or accept submissions or information from a Support Person.
 If a Support Person attempts to present information or submit documents on behalf of an Involved Party, SRR will notify the Involved Party and provide the Involved Party a reasonable amount of time to submit the information or documents directly, however SRR will not extend procedural deadlines for this reason.
-If the Involved Party elects not to submit the information or documents, the information previously submitted by the Support Person will not be considered in the investigation or any resolution, including any appeal.
+If the Involved Party elects not to submit the information or documents, the information previously submitted by the Support Person will not be considered in the investigation or any resolution, including any appeal. - The University's primary relationship is with its Students, rather than with the Support Person, and the University's priority and obligation is to correspond and otherwise conduct the SRR process directly with Students and not through their Support Person.